16 Simple Ways to Stop Wasting Food and Slice Your Grocery Budget

 6. Store Items Where You Can See Them

 Some produce slips into the crisper abyss.
 Out of sight, out of mind.
 Keep items where you can see them.
 You’re more likely to use items that you can physically see.

-Additionally, learn how to store each type of vegetable.
+Additionally, learn how to store each type of produce.
 Some ripen faster and can speed up others nearby.
 Consider investing in special airtight containers that keep produce firm and fresh longer.

-Washing the pieces of fruit or vegetables you plan on using will also keep the whole bag from going bad before you get a chance to enjoy their deliciousness.
+Washing only the pieces of fruit or vegetables you plan on using right away will keep the whole bag from going bad before you get a chance to enjoy their deliciousness.